aptos-collison/nearer/README.md

 # AptosLink

-AptosLink is a Web3 plugin and generator for enabling Aptos blockchain interactions anywhere on the web.
+AptosLink is a Web3 plugin and link generator for enabling Aptos blockchain interactions anywhere on the web.
+Apt-link draws inspiration from solana actions and frames on farcaster, bringing to the Aptos ecosystem the ability to run Aptos dapps on any web environment

 ## 🌟 Features